bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 `gofmt` succeeded mostly because it was pushed from the top, pushed from the start and everyone was expected to use it.
-I'm reasonably sure this ship has failed for Clojure, just as it has sailed for Ruby.
+I'm reasonably sure this ship has sailed for Clojure, just as it has sailed for Ruby.
 I don't know how successful the similar projects for other languages are, but my guess would be they aren't much more successful than Ruby's `RuboCop`.